tonysstickbundlefinder/transcribe-and-search/README.md

 ℹ️ Note: If you run into errors running this, it's possible you need to separately install the [nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-If you are not tech savy, just keep pasting the error messages into ChatGPT and it will be able to guide you through everything.
+If you are not tech savvy, just keep pasting the error messages into ChatGPT and it will be able to guide you through everything.

 ### 4. Use the Web Interface